 Directors are elected by a plurality of the votes cast at the meeting.
-Accordingly, Dr. O'Brien will be elected if he receives more votes than any other nominee for a place on the Board.
+Accordingly, Mr. Quain, Dr. Hartnett and Dr. Faghri will be elected if they receive more votes than any other nominees for a place on the Board.

-The Board recommends a vote FOR the election to the Board Of Directors of the nominee listed above.
+The Board recommends a vote FOR the election to the Board of Directors of the nominees listed above.

-ITEM 2-THE RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL 2010
+ITEM 2-THE RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS THE COMPANY'S INDEPENDENT AUDITORS FOR FISCAL YEAR 2012

-The Audit Committee has appointed Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending April 3, 2010, and has further directed that the Board submit the selection of Ernst & Young LLP for ratification by the stockholders at the annual meeting.
-During fiscal year 2009, Ernst & Young LLP served as the Company's independent registered public accounting firm and also provided certain tax services.
+The Audit Committee has appointed Ernst & Young LLP as our independent registered public accounting firm for fiscal 2012, and has further directed that the Board submit the selection of Ernst & Young LLP for ratification by the stockholders at the annual meeting.
+During fiscal 2011, Ernst & Young LLP served as the Company's independent registered public accounting firm and also provided certain tax services.
 See "Principal Accountant Fees and Services" below.

 This proposal is put before the stockholders because the Audit Committee and the Board believe that it is good corporate practice to seek stockholder ratification of the Audit Committee's appointment of the independent auditors.
 If the appointment of Ernst & Young LLP is not ratified, the Audit Committee will consider the stockholders' vote when determining whether to continue the firm's engagement, but may ultimately determine to continue the engagement of the firm or another audit firm without re-submitting the matter to stockholders.
 Even if the appointment of Ernst & Young LLP is ratified, the Audit Committee may in its sole discretion terminate the engagement of the firm and direct the appointment of another independent auditor at any time during the year if it determines that such an appointment would be in the best interests of our Company and our stockholders.
 Representatives of Ernst & Young LLP are expected to attend the annual meeting, where they will be available to respond to appropriate questions and, if they desire, to make a statement.